frederic-perez/AmE-dictionary/data/idioms.md

 __cockeyed__ Crazy, stupid, or ridiculous.
 __cocktease__
 __code of silence__ :two: The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor. _There are parts of the city where the code of silence is so strong that police don’t even bother questioning the residents there._
+__coffee nap__ A short nap, usually 15–30 minutes, taken immediately after drinking a cup of coffee.
 __Coke-bottle glasses__
 __cold call__
 __cold feet__ :four::hammer:
-__cold fish__ :two: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
+__cold fish__ :three: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
 Someone who shows no emotion and comes across as unfriendly or disinterested.
 Someone who has very little emotions, who is regarded as hard-hearted and unfeeling. _The manager decided not to hire Bill as the store greeter because he came across like a cold fish during the interview._
 __cold open__
 __cold, hard cash__ Dollar bills and coins, as opposed to checks or credit. _The deal won’t go through unless we pay him in cold, hard cash._
 __collect (one’s) thoughts__ To pause and think before speaking or taking action. _Can I please just have a second to collect my thoughts before I respond?_